idsia-robotics/idsia-robotics.github.io/index.md

 Our highly-cited paper “[Machine-Learning Method for Quality of Transmission Prediction of Unestablished Lightpaths](https://ieeexplore.ieee.org/document/8293995)” (with [Cristina Rottondi](https://www.telematica.polito.it/member/cristina-rottondi/) and colleagues) published on the IEEE/OSA Journal of Optical Communications and Networking won the prestigious “[IEEE Communications Society Charles Kao Award](https://www.comsoc.org/about/awards/paper-awards/ieee-communications-society-charles-kao-award-best-optical-communications)”.

 ## Feb 10 2020
-Check out our recent paper, accepted to the IEEE Robotics and Automation Letters with ICRA 2020 presentation: "[Learning Long-range Perception using Self-Supervision from Short-Range Sensors and Odometry](https://ieeexplore.ieee.org/abstract/document/8988152)". [code](https://github.com/idsia-robotics/pplanning-local-estimations){: .btn .btn--info .btn-sm}.
+Check out our recent paper, accepted to the IEEE Robotics and Automation Letters with ICRA 2020 presentation: "[Path Planning With Local Motion Estimations](https://ieeexplore.ieee.org/abstract/document/8988152)". [code](https://github.com/idsia-robotics/pplanning-local-estimations){: .btn .btn--info .btn-sm}.

 We are presenting one additional paper at ICRA 2020: Boris Gromov, Jerome Guzzi, Luca Gambardella, and Alessandro Giusti: “Intuitive 3D Control of a Quadrotor in User Proximity with Pointing Gestures” [more info](http://people.idsia.ch/~gromov/3d-pointing/){: .btn .btn--info .btn-sm}